(No ratings)

 QNASL $29 |

-Dr. Deniz Kesebir's area of specialization is pediatric pulmonology.
-Her areas of expertise include stridor, lung biopsy, and cystic fibrosis (CF).
-Dr. Kesebir's professional affiliations include NYC Health + Hospitals/Coney Island and NYU Langone.
-For her professional training, Dr. Kesebir completed a residency program at a hospital affiliated with SUNY Downstate Medical Center.
-She accepts Trustmark, Anthem, and Blue California, in addition to other insurance carriers.
+Dr. Deniz Kesebir works as a pediatric pulmonology.
+Clinical interests for Dr. Kesebir include lung biopsy, stridor, and cystic fibrosis (CF).
+She is professionally affiliated with NYU Langone at Trinity.
+Dr. Kesebir completed her residency training at a hospital affiliated with SUNY Downstate Medical Center.
+She can accept Trustmark, Anthem, and Blue California, as well as other insurance carriers.